The History Of Clarified/English Milk Punch.

-The typical origin story of this cocktail is provided in David Wondrich’s book “Punch” is the Clarified Milk Punch was invented by Mary Rockett.
+The typical origin story of English Milk Punch, also known as Clarified Milk Punch, is provided in David Wondrich’s book “Punch” is the Clarified Milk Punch was invented by Mary Rockett.
 This cocktail seems to have been designed to preserve milk punch by curdling and removing the parts that go bad and would turn the drink.
 The alcohol and milk fats protect the drink from spoiling.
 When Charles Dickens Died, there is a story that months-old bottles of milk punch were found in his cellar still good.
 The recipe I have provided here is the classic Benjamin Franklin English milk punch from 1763.

 The Clarified or English milk punch started to fade in the middle of the 1800s, and by the 1900s, there wasn’t a single book that mentioned it.
 The invention of commercial refrigeration in the mid-1800s meant people could now get their drinks cold even in the middle of summer.
 Hot cocktails, room temperature cocktails, and preserved cocktails like this fall out of favor with chilled beverages.
 Jerry Thomas gave one of the last printed recipes for it, and he is very similar to Benjamin Franklin’s recipe.